-The law requires drivers to stop on two-lane and four-lane highways in both directions, even those with a middle lane.
+The law requires drivers to stop on 2-lane and 4-lane highways in both directions, even those with a middle lane.
 Drivers cannot attempt to pass in any direction until the school bus vehicle has finished receiving or discharging its passengers and is in motion again.

 In the 2021 Regular Session, the General Assembly passed Act 264 to clarify the distance and areas where drivers must stop.